-See 3.7 Local Substance Requirements for substance requirements on private fund managers.
+See 3.7 Local Substance Requirements for substance requirements of private fund managers.

-Wholly Foreign-Owned or Joint-Venture Private Fund Managers
+Wholly-Foreign Owned or Joint-Venture Private Securities Fund Managers the private securities fund manager applicant should be a company established in China;

-The Questions and Answers on Registration and Filing of Private Investment Funds (Number 10) for the first time clarified the requirements for setting up a wholly-foreign owned private fund manager or a foreign-Sino joint venture private fund manager in China.
-The main requirements for setting up private fund managers with foreign equities include the following:
+The Questions and Answers on Registration and Filing of Private Investment Funds (Number 10) for the first time clarified the requirements for setting up a wholly-foreign owned private securities fund manager or a foreign-Sino joint venture private securities fund manager in China.
+The main requirements for setting up private securities fund managers with foreign equities include: